LLucchini/FromCodeToMarket/README.md

 __Code development and market time series analysis for cryptocurrencies developed on GitHub__

-_Code will ber released as soon as possible in this repo_
+_Code will be released shortly in this repo_
 _Code is written in python 3.4 and will be released in the form of IPython notebooks_